knkrn5/Programming-Concepts/java/oopsinjava.md

 // output = Hi, my name is Karan and I am 24 years old.
 ```

+- Uses the constructor → to pass "Karan" and 24.
+- Allocates memory → for a new User object.
+- Initializes fields → name = "Karan", age = 24.
+- Returns the object reference → assigned to user1.

+When we use the new keyword with a constructor, you're essentially saying: **_Build me an actual object based on this class blueprint._**

 > ## **Access Modifiers in java**

 1. **(default)/ Package-private: -** Accessible only within the same package